paulhosch/RFmApp/README.md

 # RFmApp
 Streamlit based web app for flood classification using scikit Random Forrests.

+Still in dev...